swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

 ## Overview

-A ``Distributed/DistributedActor`` is always associated with a *distributed actor system* which determines how `distributed func` calls on a *remote* actor are executed.
+A ``Distributed/DistributedActor`` is always associated with a *distributed actor system*, which determines how `distributed func` calls on a *remote* actor are executed.

 To declare a distributed actor, use the `distributed actor` keywords and choose the actor system it belongs to.
 The actor system effectively acts as a "transport" — for example, a network or interprocess channel — for your actor.

-Various actor system implementations exist in the Swift ecosystem, but you can also implement your own if you need to make remote procedure calls over a transport that no existing library supports.
+Various actor system implementations exist in the Swift ecosystem, and this article provides a guide for you to implement your own to make remote procedure calls over a transport.

 You don't need in-depth knowledge of an actor system's implementation to use distributed actors — abstracting and hiding the transport details is the point.
 When you need a new transport, you can implement the ``Distributed/DistributedActorSystem`` protocol yourself and provide a new way for distributed actors to communicate.

-Most code that *uses* distributed actors never interacts with this protocol directly.
-You only need to implement a `DistributedActorSystem` when you're building a transport — for example, a cluster, a WebSocket client or server, or some other interprocess communication (IPC) system.
+Code that *uses* distributed actors doesn't need to interact with this protocol directly.
+You implement a `DistributedActorSystem` when you're building a transport — for example, a cluster, a WebSocket client or server, or some other interprocess communication (IPC) system.

-> TIP: In other words, ``Distributed/DistributedActorSystem`` lets you write your
+> Tip: In other words, ``Distributed/DistributedActorSystem`` provides the expected interface for your
-> own RPC frameworks that integrate deeply with the Swift runtime and concurrency model.
+> own RPC frameworks that integrate with the Swift runtime and concurrency model.

 An actor system manages the lifecycle and remote interactions of distributed actors.
 These responsibilities map to specific methods on the `DistributedActorSystem` protocol:

+- **Define** the actor system and its associated types.
 - **Assign**, track, and release actor identities.
 - **Resolve** an actor identity to either a local instance or a remote reference.
-- **Call** a remote distributed actor.
+- **Call** a remote method on a distributed actor.
 - **Encode** an outgoing invocation, send it to the remote peer, and await a reply.
-- **Decode** an incoming invocation, dispatch it to the target actor, and send the result back.
+- **Decode** an incoming invocation and dispatch it to the target actor.
+- **Report** the results and errors.

-The rest of this article walks through each responsibility and ends with a minimal in-memory transport.
+The rest of this article walks through each responsibility, providing examples that build to a minimal in-memory transport.
 For the deeper language and runtime semantics, see [SE-0336: Distributed Actor Isolation][SE-0336] and [SE-0344: Distributed Actor Runtime][SE-0344].

 [SE-0336]: https://github.com/apple/swift-evolution/blob/main/proposals/0336-distributed-actor-isolation.md
 [SE-0344]: https://github.com/apple/swift-evolution/blob/main/proposals/0344-distributed-actor-runtime.md

-### The distributed actor system and associated types
+### Define the actor system and associated types

 A `DistributedActorSystem` is typically a final class — or a struct that wraps a class — because it holds internal state such as the mapping from identifiers to actors, and other